supportedjs/supported/configuration.md

 * The same package cannot be in multiple `CustomPolicy` configs
 * A `CustomPolicy` cannot list a package ignored by the primary policy

-### `globalEffectiveReleaseDate`
+### `effectiveReleaseDate`
 This configuration is designed to be used when rolling out a support policy.
 If you were to simply turn on a support policy, for example on `July 1st 2021`, and package `foo` had released version `2.0.0` on `August 1st 2020`, than consumers of `foo` still on `foo@1.x` would only have 1 quarter to upgrade `foo` from `1.x` to `2.x`.
-In this scenario, you would want to set `globalEffectiveReleaseDate` to `7/1/2021`, which will cause the support policy tool to act as if all dependency versions were released on that that date, meaning that consumers would not need to upgrade to `2.x` until `10/1/2022`, giving them 4 full quarters to upgrade to a major version, which is the intent of the policy.
+In this scenario, you would want to set `effectiveReleaseDate` to `7/1/2021`, which will cause the support policy tool to act as if all dependency versions were released on that that date, meaning that consumers would not need to upgrade to `2.x` until `10/1/2022`, giving them 4 full quarters to upgrade to a major version, which is the intent of the policy.

 ## Examples